-Essentially the vault is a block that a gymnast has to jump over by placing his or her hands on top and landing on their feet on the other side.
+Vault gymnastics uses a block that the gymnast has to jump over by placing his or her hands on top and landing on their feet on the other side.
 Elite-level gymnasts will add difficulty values to a vault by increasing the number of somersaults and twists.
-At a beginner level, gymnasts will simply learn how to land on top of the vault on their feet before performing a basic jump to land on the mat.
+At a beginner level, gymnasts will simply learn how to land on top of the vault block on their feet before performing a basic jump to land on the mat.

 The run-up is a 25-meter carpeted runway that gymnasts use to sprint and build up speed.
 The run-up itself isn’t sprung so gymnasts need excellent sprint technique and be ready to convert speed into a powerful jump on the springboard.

 In my experience, the run-up is often neglected in training as coaches focus on the performance of the more exciting somersaults and landings at the end.
 However, if you can improve your run-up speed, more power will follow in the rest of the vault.

 The springboard is a piece of wood covered in carpet and attached to a metal frame with springs.
 The more power you use to jump onto a springboard, the more bounce it will create for your vault.
 The principle is the same as a trampoline although a springboard is not as bouncy.

 Depending on the type of vault being performed, gymnasts will either perform a round-off onto the springboard so they are facing backward on the springboard or they will run and jump forwards onto the board.